Citroen Berlingo van review (2025)

 Summary

-The Citroen Berlingo is a two-time winner of Parkers Small Van of the Year award.
-This 2024 Citroen Berlingo van review covers all the pros and cons, explaining why we rate it so highly.
+The Citroen Berlingo is a former two-time winner of our Parkers Best Small Van award, though it has lost that title recently.
+But Citroen is now back with a new, facelifted version that it hopes will get it back on top.
+This 2025 Citroen Berlingo van review covers all the pros and cons, explaining why we rate it so highly.

-The Citroen Berlingo is one of the biggest-selling small van models in Europe, and this third-generation model arrived in early 2019 with a number of high-tech innovations and greater practicality than ever.
+The Citroen Berlingo is one of the most popular compact vans, and the third-generation model – introduced in 2019 – represented a big step forward with a number of high-tech innovations and greater practicality than ever.

 What’s new for the Citroen Berlingo?